How To Be A Sustainable Hotel: Go Greener

 10. Move your onboarding and training online

 When hiring new people to work with you, or you want to train your employees, choose online meetings and education tools.
-In this way, rent, transportations, operations, maintenance, and management cost will be lower along with the carbon footprint.
+In this way, rent, transportation, operations, maintenance, and management costs will be lower, along with the carbon footprint.

 You can also reuse your training material more than once with online education, which means less work for each training.
 Another win-win!

-If you really need face-to-face events, you can choose outdoor and daytime to minimize energy consumption.
+If you really need face-to-face events, you can choose outdoor and daytime events to minimize energy consumption.

 Bonus: Avoid greenwashing

 Go really green if you want to mention your eco-friendly initiatives.
-Hotels that are not-so-green, but use the topic as marketing content, may end up with bad reputations.
+Hotels that are not-so-green, but use the topic as marketing content, may end up with a bad reputation.
 Finally, your guests will see what goes on in your property once they arrive.

 Energy management and sustainable practices are easy to apply, and these applications are great for hotel marketing.
-On the other hand, greenwashing can kill your digital reputation by resulting in negative reviews on Google.
+On the other hand, greenwashing can harm your digital reputation by leading to negative reviews on Google.
 You don't have to promise zero waste to mention your efforts for sustainable tourism; however, if you are not into it, choose not to mention the topic.

 The bottom line

 Green initiatives will help you support ecotourism.
 The hotel industry is open to many creative ideas to offer a great guest experience while supporting global climate action.
-Reorganize the systems to reduce water consumption, toxic pesticides, plastic use and encourage recycling, composting, local supply.
+Reorganize the systems to reduce water consumption, use of toxic pesticides, and plastic waste, while encouraging recycling, composting, and local supply chains.

 Small changes will make a big difference in the long term to save our planet.
 They will also have excellent conversion rates by helping you gain loyal guests, who will be happy to recommend your place in their networks.